Pritammandal77/Zeno-AI/README.md

 # 🤖 Zeno-AI – AI Chatbot & Voice Assistant

-**Zeno-AI** is a sleek and smart AI-powered chatbot and voice assistant built using the **Grok API**.
+**Zeno-AI** is a sleek and smart AI-powered chatbot and voice assistant built using the **Groq API**.
 Designed with a modern UI and smooth user experience, Zeno-AI allows users to chat via text or voice, offering a seamless and engaging interface.

 ---

 ## 🚀 Features

-- 💬 **AI Chatbot** – Interact with an intelligent chatbot powered by the Grok API.
+- 💬 **AI Chatbot** – Interact with an intelligent chatbot powered by the Groq API.
 - 🗣️ **Voice Assistant** – Listen to responses using the Web Speech API for a hands-free experience.
 - 🎨 **Beautiful UI/UX** – Clean, responsive design built with Tailwind CSS.
 - 🌗 **Dark/Light Mode** – Switch between light and dark themes for improved accessibility and comfort.